Symbols#

 Set the state of the integer symbol.

-The given state must be an integer array with the same shape as the symbol.
+state (array-like) – Assignment of values for the state.
+The specified state must have the same shape as the symbol.

 Examples